subrat001/Practice-Git/README.md

 # Practice-Git
-In this repos we teach how to work with git
+In this repos we teach how to work with git with Bardhan